 Kobra is one of the most famous mural artists in the world.
 Originally from Sao Paulo, he creates street art paintings on the walls of Spain, France, India and many other countries.
-In 2016, for the event of the Olympic Games that took place in Rio, Kobra broke the record of the largest mural in the world by painting Etnias.
-It is 190 meters long and 15 meters high, meaning it is a total of 3,000 square meters to paint, which required 1,000 pots of white paint, 1,500 liters of color paint, 3,500 bombs and 40 days of work.
+In 2016, for the Olympic Games that took place in Rio, Kobra broke the record of the largest mural in the world by painting Etnias.
+It is 190 meters long and 15 meters high, meaning it is a total of 3,000 square meters to paint, which required 1,000 pots of white paint, 1,500 liters of color paint, 3,500 cans of aerosol spray and 40 days of work.
 The painting shows five faces of different origins, representing the five Olympic rings and the five continents.
 Through his work, Kobra wished to convey the following message: “We are all One: the human race”.

 10. Bambi, Don’t Shoot

 This last work is made by a woman, the famous British artist nicknamed Bambi.
 Born in the 80s, she began to make graffiti in the streets of London.
 Anonymous, people call her “the female Banksy”.
 Equally provocative, she creates stencils that denounce various forms of injustice.
 In her works, she features contemporary figures such as Donald Trump or Amy Winehouse.
 Her most famous work is that of five boys, reproduced identically side by side and raising a hand.
 Instead of the balloons that are supposed to be under their feet, there are skulls.
 Bambi decided to write in red letters “Don’t Shoot”.
 Finally, the boys wear T-shirts with the Nike logo “Don’t Do It”.
 This work, which displeased the Nike brand, was intended to fight against police violence.